Appeal a benefit decision

 Ask us to reconsider

 After receiving more information about the decision if you are still unhappy you can ask for your application to be reconsidered within a month.
-This request can either be made in writing or by calling the benefits team.
+This request can either be made in writing or by calling the benefit team.

 Your application will be reviewed by another officer who will check that it was correctly assessed and make any necessary changes.